Returned Certified Mail Insufficient to Provide Notice in a Probate Case

 After a notice of disallowance is sent, the claimant must commence an action within 60 days.
 On the other hand, if the estate does not mail notice to a claimant, the claim is deemed allowed.
 The Complainant argues that her claim should be deemed allowed.
 However, the estate actually did mail a notice.
 Therefore, the remedy of deeming the claim is not appropriate.

-Instead, the Court ordered that the Complainant be given notice and an opportunity to be heard.
+Instead, the Court ordered that the Complainant is given notice and an opportunity to be heard.
 The 60-day time limit began to run on the day in October she received notice of disallowance.
 That means that her petition was timely.
 She must be allowed to proceed with her petition for allowance.

 The Court reversed the trial court’s order granting the estate’s motion to dismiss.
 It remanded for proceedings consistent with this opinion.